nthuls/Python_Game/README.md

 # Python_Game
 # To play the game clone the repository and then head to the dist folder
-# Under this specific folder you will be able to play the game by running the game.exe file on your windows machine
+# Just extarct the zipped game folder and under the dist file you will get an exe file that you can run to play the game